jmvanel/semantic_forms/scala/forms_play/README.md

 - 16 Dashboard : # of triples, # of of resources; # of resources of each type
 - 17 View SPARQL select & construct results : possibly add FlintSPARQLEditor, but this implies to launch SPARQL HTTP server like Fuseki, or BigData, or to use the SPARQL protocol in the semantic\_forms server
 - 18 Search : search also in URI's
-- 19 Add simple login
+- 19 Add simple login : done in https://github.com/jmvanel/corporate\_risk/
-- 19.1 record who did what : a solution is to use a named graph for each user
+- 19.1 record who did what : a solution is to use a named graph for each user  : done in https://github.com/jmvanel/corporate\_risk/
 - 20 Inferences for forms : eliminate archaic properties; implement owl union
 - 21 write some JavaScript samples to call the different features
-- 22 Add a button to edit the currently displayed URI
+- 22 Add a button to edit the currently displayed URI : DONE
 - 23 display the "reverse" triples ( called in-going links in BigData workbench )
 - 24   (HTML) : add CSS classes for labels and values; - DONE
 - 24.1 (HTML) : new HTML output with CSS rendering instead of explicit HTML table formatting - DONE
-- 25   (HTML) : add component to enter a dbpedia URI ( use dbpedia lookup API , by JavaScript )
+- 25   (HTML) : add component to enter a dbpedia URI ( use dbpedia lookup API , by JavaScript ) - DONE
 - 26   (HTML) : add component to enter an ordered RDF list : use same mechanism as multiple values, but send a Turtle list in parentheses; by JavaScript
-- 27   (HTML) : add component to enter a choice (single or multiple) for owl:OneOf classes ( by JavaScript or HTML 5 )
+- 27   (HTML) : add component to enter a choice (single or multiple) for owl:OneOf classes ( by JavaScript or HTML 5 ) - DONE
 - 28 for each URI, display a summary of the resource (rdfs:label, foaf:name, etc, depending on what is present in instance and of the class) instead of the URI : this can use existing specifications of properties in form by class : [foaf.form.ttl](../forms/form_specs/foaf.form.ttl) - DONE
 - 29 have a kind of merge in case of diverging modifications in the local endpoint and the original URI
 - 30 (from Dario) : Separation of the attributes of a peer and the list of connected peers: on the left a list with the peer in question and all peers (connected) in its ecosystem and on the right a list of attributes the selected peer
 	* in the left list one should be able to click on a peer so that it becomes the selected peer and its ecosystem appears (and updating on the right with its attributes)
 - 31 write a small help page explaining the role of local database in relation with the external data downloaded
 - 32 TEST : write Selenium scenario(s)
-- 33 framework to orchestrate a series of questions to user when the data is not present in database
+- 33 framework to orchestrate a series of questions to user when the data is not present in database : in https://github.com/jmvanel/corporate\_risk/ there are form groups and automatic navigation to  next form by SAVE button
 - 34
 - 35 enforce mandatory properties ( by JavaScript )
-- 36 display properties of blank nodes being objects
+- 36 display properties of blank nodes being objects of current form subject
 - 37 datatype date : display a calendar ( by JavaScript )
 - 38 RDF Vocabulary for forms, with details for each field ( see below )
 - 39 custom HTML : have an easy way to customize generated HTML forms and fields, by JavaScript or HTML